|Nutrition Facts (per serving)|

 Cut strips in half, across the width.
 You can make a bias cut (on a slant) but a straight cut works just as well.

 Orange peel, with or without the external part, is bitter.
 This process removes most of that bitterness without bleaching out the flavor and softens the peel.

 Place peel in a saucepan with enough cold water to cover by 2 inches.
 Bring to a boil and cook for 5 minutes, timing from when it starts to bubble.

 Drain in a strainer or colander and rinse under running cold water.

 Repeat steps 1 and 2, boiling for 3 minutes.

 Repeat step 3.
 Total boiling time: 11 minutes.

 Lay pieces of peel on a kitchen towel and allow to dry for several minutes to several hours.
 If you need to take a break, this is the place to do it.
 The peel won't dry completely.
 This is just to remove the excess moisture.

 Prepare the Sweet

-Add orange peel, return to a boil, and cook for 5-7 minutes just until the syrup begins to thicken slightly (it should be quite syrupy - but thick enough to coat a metal spoon).
+Add orange peel, return to a boil, and cook for 5 to 7 minutes until syrup begins to thicken slightly (it should be quite syrupy—but thick enough to coat a metal spoon).